 Women developed erroneous beliefs that maintaining a safe, welcoming home and raising children was somehow less valued, especially when compared to going to a university to obtain a degree, and start a career.

 While many women are forgoing motherhood, it does not change the fundamental wiring of who we are.
-We are still the primary caregivers, and can use our divine gifts to create and promote healthy ideals, and inspiring works of beauty.
+We are still the primary caregivers, and can use our divine gifts to nurture life (including ourselves), promote healthy ideals, and create inspiring works of beauty that uplifts humanity.

 However, the innate and natural feminine desire to care for others ~ when not expressed in the natural and rightfully aligned ways ~ can easily be misplaced upon those less deserving of our care.